jupyter/security/nf-security-committee.md

 ### Mission

-- This subcommittee should have at least 5 members selected by the NF board.
+The mission of the committee is to be responsive to security inquiries, and coordinate security response with the appropriate projects.

 - This subcommittee should be reachable via `security@numfocus.org`.

-The following is expected from the member of this subgroup:

-- to acknowledge security questions, concern or vulnerability in a short timeframe (maximum 1 week), and contact the relevant(s) subprojects, or subproject(s) maintainers.
+- The security committee must acknowledge security questions, concern or vulnerability in a short time frame (maximum 1 week), and contact the relevant(s) subprojects, or subproject(s) maintainers.

 - for a security vulnerability report: ensuring the reporter get a proper response.
 The response can be directly from the concerned subproject.
 The security subcommittee can directly provide a response if:

-    - The subcommittee members have sufficient expertise to provide a response
+    - The subcommittee members have sufficient expertise to provide a response.
     - The subprojects maintainers do not reply to inquiries – in which the matter should also be discussed with numfocus board.